 4) Commercial customers with past due balances.

-View the CAPP Utility Allocation Summary for a summary of arrearages, allocations, and the number of customers receiving a benefit by participating energy utility.
+View the CAPP Utility Allocation Summary for a summary of arrearages, allocations, and the number of customers who received a benefit by participating energy utility.

 Data updated as of January 31, 2022.